-Baby babbles are your newborn’s first milestone into the language world.
-Baby babbling is a positive sign, and it comprises of coos, gurgles and many delightful sounds that sometimes make no sense, whatsoever.
+Babbling is your little one’s first milestone into the language world.
+Baby babbling is a positive sign, and it comprises of coos, gurgles, and many delightful sounds that sometimes make no sense, whatsoever.
 But fear not, if your baby is cooing and babbling, then his speech and cognitive functions are slowly developing.
 Here’s what you need to know about baby babble.

-Baby babbling is when your little one talks in stages and eventually begin to combine words to form consonant sounds or comprehensible phrases.
-It usually starts with sounds like “a-ga” or “a-da” and slowly works the way up to words that associate with meanings.
-The babbling stage is a sign that your baby’s brain and speech functions are developing as your baby tries to make sense of things through his first babbles and progresses on to speaking few words or small phrases.
+Baby babbling is when your little one talks in stages, and eventually begin to combine words to form consonant sounds or comprehensible phrases.
+It usually starts with sounds like “a-ga” or “a-da” and slowly works its way up to words that associate with meanings.
+The babbling stage is a sign that your baby’s brain and speech functions are developing, as your baby tries to make sense of things through his first babbles and progresses on to speak a few words or small phrases.

-The babbling age of babies range from six to seven months, and they start talking in short sentences or phrases in two years eventually.
-It starts with babbling which eventually progresses into real words to two to four-word sentences.
-Ideally, your little one will start speaking and holding conversations properly after the age of four.
-Before this period, he will progress from babbling to speaking two-word syllables and beyond.
+The babbling age of babies range from six to seven months, and they start talking in short sentences or phrases by the time they’re two years old.
+It starts with babbling, which eventually progresses into real words to two to four-word sentences.
+Ideally, your little one will begin speaking and holding conversations properly after the age of four.
+Before this period, he will progress from babbling to speaking two-word syllables, and beyond.

 How to Encourage Your Babbling Baby to Speak Words

 Here are some ways you can encourage your babbling baby to speak words-

 - Take his toys and describe them.
 Give your little one a toy or two and ask him to babble about it.

 - Whenever your baby babbles, make eye contact and respond lovingly.

 - Imitate his babbling to encourage more babbling and make sure to read out picture-books at night.

 - Take him out to the park and ask him to babble about his surroundings.
 Point out to objects and describe them in one-word like “tree,” “piggy,” or “doggie.”